What is domestic violence?

 If you have a low income and live in Washington State outside of King County, get legal advice by calling CLEAR at 1-888-201-1014, weekdays 9:15 AM - 12:15 PM.

-The info here is current as of the date of its printing.
+The information here is current as of the date of its printing.
 Laws sometimes change.
-Talk to a lawyer to be sure the info here is correct.
+Talk to a lawyer to be sure what you read here is correct.

 *Domestic Violence Hotline is 1.800.799.7233.